ACT-Automation-Labs/network-labs/docs/gettingStarted/Readme.md

 ![PushBranch](../../../Document/PushBranch.png)

 It will ask you to authenticate with your github credentials.
-Once succesful, you will be able to see your branch on Github
+Once successful, you will be able to see your branch on Github.

 ![branchOnGithub](../../../Document/branchOnGithub.png)

-If you have any other changes yet to be made, you can make in your files in IDE, and
+If you have any other changes yet to be made, you can make in your files in IDE, and follow the same steps, `stage` , `commit`  (As mentioned above) and push your changes to your respective branch.

+To push changes , please follow below -

 #### Create a Pull Request